jballands/sheepdog/README.md

-# sheepdog (wip)
+# sheepdog

-Herd NPM packages in your monorepo.
+Herd NPM packages in your monorepo. :dog:

 This devtool ensures that common dependencies in a monorepo depend on the same version to allow for hoisting with tools